rg1202/passwordGenerator/README.md

 ## BONUS ADD ONS
-Developer added the ability to copy to the the clipboard using when clicking the clipboard icon Also able to save to and retreive from local storage for later use
+Developer added the ability to copy to the the clipboard using when clicking the clipboard icon Also able to save to and retreive from local storage for later use Shows previously generated password along with date and time it was generated

 ## Mockup